dzmitry-lahoda/pallet-xcm-ibc/README.md

 Pallet implementes weight and message limits similar to Cumulus `queue` pallets for DMP and XCMP.

+This store XCM version of each channel opened.
+On receive of IBC message

 It uses Unordered IBC channels.

 Only XCM V3 and onwards supported.

+Generally this pallet follows security rules, for exampled for decoding and weights, similar to what `xcmp-queue` and `dmp-queue` do.

 ```rust
 	#[pallet::config]